 Application Lifecycle Management

-According to Wikipedia (2011), “Application Lifecycle Management (ALM) is a continuous process of managing the life of an application through governance, development and maintenance.
+Wikipedia defines Application lifecycle management (ALM) as “a continuous process of managing the life of an application through governance, development, and maintenance.
 ALM is the marriage of business management to software engineering made possible by tools that facilitate and integrate requirements management, architecture, coding, testing, tracking, and release management.”

-Being successful in implementing and leveraging PPM technology is all about the ability to properly assimilate that technology into the organization.
-This requires that even the feature rich product like Project Server 2010, has to be tailored to the organization and stakeholders it will be assisting.
-The two key areas that need to be taken into consideration are the rate of adoption and the methods that will support the Project Management (PM) processes:
+Success in implementing and leveraging PPM technology is all about properly assimilating that technology into the organization.
+Doing so requires tailoring even feature-rich products like Project Server 2010 to the organization and the stakeholders it will be assisting.
+The two key areas that need to be taken into consideration are the rate of adoption and the methods that will support the PM processes.

 Adoption

-There is currently a great deal of churn in the solution marketplace, primarily due to the novelty of PPM as an enterprise discipline, versus the disciplines of ERP, Human Resource Information System (HRIS), or CRM (whose organizational maturity and adoption tends to be higher).
-Much of the controversy around maturity models stems from a mismatch between (1) the amount of details and type of processes applied to an organization's basic project management culture and (2) the business market for which those projects are designed to deliver (regardless of market stability).
+There is currently a great deal of churn in the solution marketplace, primarily due to the novelty of PPM as an enterprise discipline compared with the disciplines of ERP, human resource information system (HRIS), or customer relationship management (CRM) (whose organizational maturity and adoption tends to be higher).
+Much of the controversy around maturity models stems from a mismatch between (1) the amount of details and type of processes applied to an organization's basic PM culture and (2) the business market for which those projects are designed to deliver (regardless of market stability).

-By taking the stance that helping to build a project management culture and changing the mindset of the people within that culture, we hope to aid organizations move along the maturity scale to their desired level as quickly as possible.
-Instead of the focus of more time on the tool, mapping an organization’s processes and then folding those processes into the tool, helps reinforce the workflow and the work behavior (since it is already being done by the resources involved).
-Remember, “Form Fits Function”, sometimes referred to as F3, is a great example of blending processes to technology and also helps the rapid adoption for organizations.
-PPM is not an out of the box solution and it is most successful when deployed in accordance with detailed planning and folding, reinforcing or enhancing an organizations’ project or program management processes.
+By helping to build a PM culture and changing the mind-set of the people within that culture, we hope to aid organizations move along the maturity scale to their desired level as quickly as possible.
+Instead of focusing more time on the tool, mapping an organization’s processes and folding those processes into the tool helps reinforce the workflow and the work behavior (since it is already being done by the resources involved)[AU: clarify meaning if change isn’t ok].
+Remember, “Form fits function,” sometimes referred to as F3, is a great example of blending processes to technology and also helps rapid adoption for organizations.
+PPM is not an out-of-the-box solution.
+It is most successful when deployed in accordance with detailed planning and folding, reinforcing, or enhancing an organization’s project or program management processes.

 Organizations in stable markets might consider choosing a prepackaged method from a reputable partner.
-This option offers a number of benefits.
+This option offers two benefits.

-First, it supplies a fully developed procedural offering that would make the transition to a higher level of maturity scale (there are many including Gartner’s).
+1. It supplies a fully developed procedural offering that can transition to a higher level of maturity scale.
+(There are many organizational maturity scales,[AU: many what, offerings or scales?] including Gartner’s.)

-Second, a prepackaged solution can reduce the tendency to go overboard with too many processes.
-If the organization decides that tools are as important or more important than process, organizations within stable industries should consider purchasing tools that come prepackaged with a methodology.
-This will aid in establishing consistency and developing a deep understanding of how these processes drive and impact organizational structure, the approval chain, and project team development as well as the business of choosing the most appropriate projects, identifying strategic goals, and the selection of tools and technology.
+2. A prepackaged solution can reduce the tendency to go overboard with too many processes.
+If the organization in a stable industry decides that tools are as important or more important than process, it should consider purchasing tools that come prepackaged with a methodology.
+This will aid in establishing consistency and developing a deep understanding of how these processes drive and impact organizational structure, the approval chain, and project team development as well as the business of choosing the most appropriate projects, identifying strategic goals, and selecting tools and technology.

-Methodology Versus Technical Installation
+Methodology versus Technical Installation

 Ease of technical deployment is only one key aspect to consider.
 Project lifecycles are more easily defined and introduced within organizations when the technology works as intended and is easy to use.

-Ease of use leads to viral adoption which increases the overall potential for establishing an enterprise system for managing an organization’s portfolio of projects.
+Ease of use leads to viral adoption, which increases the overall potential for establishing an enterprise system for managing an organization’s portfolio of projects.

 The greater one’s familiarity is with project phases and stakeholders, the more easily one can keep the project on track and on budget.
-For reference, see figure 2.7.
+For reference, see Figure 2.7.

+Figure 2.7 Sample Technical Project Lifecycle [02-07-technologyToSupportPPMMethodologyAndGrowthGoals.eps]

+Source: Advisicon